Mridhunithakarthigeyan-debug/EcoDetect/README.md

-# AI-Pollution-Detection
+# EcoDetect
-AI-Pollution-Detection is an AI-powered system for monitoring pollution in air, water, and land using images.
-Users upload an image, and the model predicts contamination and its source.
-For land pollution, soil data can also be integrated for improved accuracy.
+EcoDetect identifies contamination in air, water, and land using images, with optional soil analysis for land pollution.
+A smart tool to monitor environmental health and take timely action.”